x

 More than $8.9 million for the Sevier Avenue Streetscapes Project

-A resolution was proposed that could result in construction starting on a project that the council has worked on for more than a decade.
+A resolution was approved that could result in construction starting on a project that the council has worked on for more than a decade.
 If approved, the city said construction would start in late 2024 and be completed within 18 months.

 The Sevier Avenue Streetscapes Project would result in improvements like bike lanes, improved sidewalks, street lighting, on-street parking and a new roundabout at the intersection of Sevier Avenue, Island Home Avenue and Foggy Bottom Street.